-Fourth of July – or Independence Day – has been a federal holiday since 1941, but its traditions and celebrations stretch back to the 18th Century and the American Revolution.
+Fourth of July – or Independence Day – has been widely celebrated since the 18th Century, with traditions dating back to the time of the American Revolution.
 The Fourth of July is a day for picnics, barbecues, fireworks, carnivals, family reunions, parades and the great outdoors (to name a few festivities!).
 More importantly, Independence Day is a day for us to celebrate our nation’s history, society and heritage.

 This Independence Day, we want to protect the beauty of our land by encouraging everyone to do their part to create a clean and green America.